Webinar | Sodium Reduction Solutions That Pass The Cost, Safety, And Consumer Test: Register Now

 Current therapeutics, especially larger and more complex drug molecules, often struggle to pass through the blood-brain barrier (BBB) for several reasons, even when using advanced delivery techniques:

 Size and Structure: Many traditional drugs are larger and have more complex structures than RNA molecules.
-This makes it difficult for them to pass through the tight junctions of the BBB, even when using nanoparticle carriers or other delivery methods.
+This makes it difficult for them to cross the tight junctions of the BBB, even with nanoparticle carriers or other delivery methods.
 The BBB is very selective, allowing only certain sizes and types of particles to pass through.

-Biochemical Properties: Drugs often have different biochemical properties, such as solubility and charge, affecting their ability to cross the BBB.
+Biochemical Properties: Drugs often have distinct biochemical properties, such as solubility and charge, that affect their ability to cross the BBB.
 RNA therapeutics can be designed specifically to have properties that facilitate crossing the barrier, whereas traditional drugs might not have these adaptable properties.

-Targeting and Specificity: RNA therapeutics can be engineered to target specific cells or receptors in the brain, enhancing their ability to be transported across the BBB.
-Traditional drugs may lack this high level of specificity, making it harder for them to be recognized and transported by the brain’s natural transport systems.
+Targeting and Specificity: RNA therapeutics can be engineered to target specific cells or receptors in the brain, thereby enhancing their transport across the BBB.
+Traditional drugs may lack this high level of specificity, making them harder for the brain’s natural transport systems to recognize and transport.

 Immune Response: Some therapeutic agents can trigger the immune system’s defense mechanisms, leading to inflammation or other reactions that can further tighten the BBB.
-RNA therapeutics can often be designed to avoid such immune responses, thereby having a better chance of crossing into the brain.
+RNA therapeutics can often be designed to avoid such immune responses, thereby increasing their chances of crossing into the brain.

 Degradation and Stability: Traditional drugs might be more prone to degradation in the bloodstream before they even reach the BBB.
 RNA therapeutics can be encapsulated or modified to protect them until they reach their target, enhancing their stability and efficacy.